VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Partitioning the Service Bus

-The team also partitioned the Service Bus to make the application more scalable and to avoid throttling when the volume of messages that the system dends approaches the maximum throughput that the Service Bus can handle.
+The team also partitioned the Service Bus to make the application more scalable and to avoid throttling when the volume of messages that the system sends approaches the maximum throughput that the Service Bus can handle.
 Each Service Bus topic may be handled by a different node in Windows Azure, so by using multiple topics we can increase our potential throughput.
 We considered the following partitioning schemes:

 * Use separate topics for different message types.
 * Use multiple, similar topics and listen to them all on a round-robin to spread the load.

-For a detailed discussion of these partitioning schemes, see Chapter 11, "Asynchronous Communication and Message Buses" in _Scalability Rules: 50 Principles for Scaling Web Sites_ by Abbott and Fisher (Addison-Wesley 2011).
+For a detailed discussion of these partitioning schemes, see Chapter 11, "Asynchronous Communication and Message Buses" in "Scalability Rules: 50 Principles for Scaling Web Sites" by Martin L. Abbott and Michael T. Fisher (Addison-Wesley, 2011).

-We decided to use separate topics for the events that the **Order** aggregates publish and that the **SeatAvailability** aggregates publish because these aggregates are responsible for the majority of events flowing through the service bus.
+We decided to use separate topics for the events published by the **Order** aggregates and the **SeatAvailability** aggregates because these aggregates are responsible for the majority of events flowing through the service bus.

 > **GaryPersona:** Not all messages have the same importance.
-You could also use seprate, prioritized message buses to handle different messge types or even consider not using a message bus for some messages.
+You could also use separate, prioritized message buses to handle different message types or even consider not using a message bus for some messages.

 > **JanaPersona:** Treat the Service Bus just like any other critical
 > component of your system.
-This means you should ensure that you
+This means you should ensure that your
 > service bus can be scaled.
-Also, remember, not all data has equivalent
+Also, remember that not all data has the same
 > value to your business.
 Just because you have a Service Bus, doesn't
 > mean everything has to go through it.
-It's prudent to eliminate low
+It's prudent to eliminate
-> value, high cost traffic.
+> low-value, high-cost traffic.